 Landlords and agents must provide tenants with a copy of the New tenant checklist before they sign a residential tenancy agreement.
 Fines can be imposed if this is not done.
 You can print copies of the New tenant checklist for free from the Fair Trading website.

 NSW tenants, landlords and agents can use Fair Trading’s tenancy and real estate complaint service to resolve selected residential tenancy complaints or disputes.

 The free voluntary service provides a convenient alternative to having residential tenancy matters heard by the NSW Civil and Administrative Tribunal (NCAT).
 An experienced Fair Trading Officer will aim to finalise the complaint through mutual agreement.

 If Fair Trading cannot get the parties to agree to a resolution, either party may lodge a claim with NCAT.

-Learn more about this free service and whether Fair Trading can look into your matter on the Residential tenancy complaint service page on the Fair Trading website or call our 13 32 20 hotline with your tenancy questions.
+Learn more about this free service and whether Fair Trading can look into your matter on the Residential tenancy and real estate complaint service page or call our 13 32 20 hotline with your tenancy questions.

 Rental Bonds Online (RBO) is a service to lodge, manage and refund rental bonds easily and securely.
 You can find out more on RBO by visiting the Rental Bonds Online for private landlords web page.
 Further information is also included on our Frequently asked questions for private landlords web page.